I currently live in Anacortes, WA with my wife, Cindy. You can contact me via this website.

 For the next three years I mostly managed land development projects, with some in-house civil and structural engineering thrown in as needed.

 Around 2005, Janicki’s projects hit a lull so I went to work for another local developer, Landed Gentry, doing pretty much the same things.
 This lasted until the great recession of 2008 at which point there wasn’t enough development going on to keep me busy.

 The Builder's Engineer

 After ten plus years of civil engineering and land development consulting I saw firsthand how many people misjudge the difficulty and risk in developing land – to their extreme detriment - many go broke.
-So I wrote an extensive white paper on the topic, and a proforma spreadsheet.
-I sell those to this day.
+So I wrote an extensive white paper on the topic, and a proforma spreadsheet and began selling those from my website.

 Youth Sports and the Sedro-Woolley Chainsaws

 From ’02 – ’08, working a “regular” job, I had spare time that I didn’t as a business owner.
 My sons were in grade school and wanted to start organized sports.
 I recalled some of the best times of my life happened in Little League, especially when my dad was my coach.
 So I jumped into coaching youth sports with both feet: baseball, basketball, and soccer (irony: I never played basketball or soccer myself.)
 I would coach some 15 of my son’s teams over the next ten years.
 It was a highlight of my adult life.
 In scrimmages I’d let my teams make up names.
 Invariably it would be the Chainsaws vs. the Splitting Mauls.